Assertions

 Assert::contains ($needle, string|array $actual, ?string $description=null)

 If $actual is a string, it must contain the substring $needle.
-If it is an array, it must contain the element $needle (it is compared strictly).
+If it is an array, it must contain the element $needle (compared strictly).

 Assert::notContains ($needle, string|array $actual, ?string $description=null)